 Dip a sponge into the homemade cleaning solution, wring it out and then wash the walls from the bottom up.
 Dry each section with a microfiber or chamois cloth immediately after washing to prevent the wall from absorbing too much water.

-Pour 1 cup of undiluted white vinegar, ammonia or lemon juice into a bowl.
-If using vinegar or ammonia, open the windows or turn on a fan.
+Pour 1 cup of undiluted white vinegar / ammonia / lemon juice (your choice) into a bowl.
+When using vinegar or ammonia, open the windows or turn on a fan.

-Dip a sponge into the vinegar or ammonia.
-Wash the walls, starting from the bottom up and scrubbing gently in a circular motion.
+Use a sponge to soak up vinegar or ammonia.
+Starting at the bottom and scrubbing gently in a circular motion, wash the walls.

 Rinse the sponge in clean water, wring it out and wipe the walls down.
 Dry them with a microfiber or chamois cloth.